-- anything else you might have touched, esp. daily use items like door knobs
+- anything else you might have touched, especially daily use items like doorknobs

 If you have ever had a strong reaction to poison ivy, the traditional saying goes, the next reactions will also be strong.
 After two extreme outbreaks of poison ivy, I also became reactive to mango and cashews.

 The mango and the cashew are part of the poison Sumac family!
 In cashews, the oil is in the nuts themselves.
 If I eat too many of those, my lips blister and I can get a sore throat (barely noticeable).
 In the mango, the oil is in the skin.
 The fruit itself is fine.
 I learned this on a packing trip through the jungle (a small one) in southern Mexico.
 We found a mango tree and cut into some fresh mangoes.
 With two knives between us, I opted to tear one open with my teeth.
 Bad idea!
 This again blistered my lips.

 There are many descriptions and even a rhyme about how to identify poison ivy in the field.
 Forget it!
 There are plants without "leaves of three" that will burn you.
 Instead, do a Google image search, and look at all the photos.
 In late October, when the plants have dried out, the wind carries the dust and can coat backpacks, pants, and other plants and tree trunks.

 Good rule of practice: Always wash with soap after returning from the field.
 Don't scrub your skin.